 Along with Pura Tanah Lot north of Legian Beach, the rice terraces around Ubud, and the very Gate of Heaven, the jungle swing in Bongkasa is the most popular photo spot in Bali.
 Hence, due to Instagram and all those

-wannabe-influencers, all these magic places degenerate to overused backdrops and photosets.
-I’ve written about this terrible phenomenon in my post Most Instagrammable – Till Death Do Us Part.
+wannabe-influencers, all these magic places degenerate into overused backdrops and photosets.
+I’ve written about this terrible phenomenon in my post titled Most Instagrammable – Till Death Do Us Part.